How you can support Awareness Week

 Death Cafe is a good place to start - and probably one of the easiest things to do online.
 The Death Cafe website have some great tips for getting started online.

 We have a Facebook group for Dying Matters events hosts that you can join and get ideas.
-We've seen online film screenings, online plays and talks all happening so far!
+We've seen online film screenings, online plays and talks take place.

 If you would like to run an awareness-raising event when the lockdown is lifted, then great!
 Dying Matters carries on all year round.
 Below are some top tips and ideas.